 The islands are reached by ferry from Le Conquet or Brest.
 At up to 20km from the French mainland, neither of the islands seem a particularly tempting place to live, but between them they do have a few hundred brave inhabitants.

-It is above all the diversity of wildlife that makes the Ouessant and Molene group if islands remarkable - this wind and sea battered archipelago of islands and islets has been listed as a World Biosphere Reserve for its plant and animal life.
+It is above all the diversity of wildlife and the unusual natural environment that makes the Ouessant and Molene group of islands remarkable - this wind and sea-battered archipelago of islands and islets has been listed as a World Biosphere Reserve for its plant and animal life.

 Molene Island and Archipelago

-Heading east to west from Le Conquet on the mainland the archipelago includes Ile de Beniguet, Ile de Quemenes, Ile de Trielen, Ile de Molene, Ile de Banalec and Ile de Bannec.
+Heading from east to west and starting from Le Conquet on the mainland the islands of the archipelago include Ile de Beniguet, Ile de Quemenes, Ile de Trielen, Ile de Molene, Ile de Banalec and Ile de Bannec.

-A walk around Molene island - which covers less than 1 square kilometre, but is the largest in the group, doesn't take long and is well worth doing, both to appreciate the island itself, and for views out across the other islands in the group.
+A walk around Molene island - which covers less than one square kilometre, but is the largest in the group, doesn't take long but is well worth doing, both to appreciate the island itself, and for views out across the other islands in the group.
 It is also possible to take a boat trip around the coast.

-There are no cars on the island, electricity is generated on the island itself, and rainwater is retained for use by the population.
+There are no cars on the island, electricity is generated on Ile Molene itself, and rainwater is retained for use by the population.

 The 'Museum of Drummond Castle' on the island commemorates the efforts of the islanders to help the sinking ship of that name in 1896.
 There is also an exhibition of the natural history of the Ouessant islands.